Landmarks & places to explore for channelling Jack Kerouac

 Climb a secret stairway

-Tucked behind the Franco American School, The Grotto is a hidden gem mentioned in Kerouac’s Dr. Sax and was also paid a visit by Beat poet Allen Ginsberg and musician Bob Dylan in the 1975 documentary, “Renaldo and Clara.”
+Tucked behind the former Franco American School, The Grotto is a hidden gem mentioned in Kerouac’s Dr. Sax and was also paid a visit by Beat poet Allen Ginsberg and musician Bob Dylan in the 1975 documentary, “Renaldo and Clara.”
 Open to the public since 1911, it was modeled after the original legendary grotto of Massabielle near Lourdes in southern France.
 At night, the pathway is still illuminated by glass enclosed statues representing the 14 stations of the cross, and, at its base, is a faux cave where prayer candles flicker 24 hours a day, 365 days a year.
 A stone staircase along either side of the ivy-covered rock hump climbs to the focal point — a towering crucifix.
 It was here that Ti Jean glimpsed Sax in the shadows behind the Stations.

 357 Pawtucket St.

 Sometime in 1954, Kerouac wrote a list of 31 commandments that he supposedly tacked to the wall of Allen Ginsberg’s hotel room a year before Ginsberg’s famous Howl poem was published.
 One of them was “be in love with yr life.”
 Life and love are filled with ups and downs, and while Kerouac battled his own demons he was also a force that burned brightly, leaving behind a piece of his soul in his written works.
 His later years were lived mainly in seclusion in St. Petersburg, Fla., where he died of a gastric hemorrhage in October 1969.
 He was 47.
 Buried in Lowell’s Edson Cemetery, his simple stone slab is engraved with the words: He Honored Life.
 Forty-eight years later, visitors who never met him but who are influenced by his work leave mementos, notes, empty wine and whiskey bottles in tribute.